chrisbroski/polymath/README.md

 Three Number Types
 ------------------

 It should handle scientific (floating-point,) discrete (integer,) and monetary calculations differently.
-In a calculation, ff all numbers are integers, it uses discrete math.
+In a calculation, if all numbers are integers, it uses discrete math.
 If there is at least one float, it uses scientific (converting integers to max precision) unless there is at least one money.
 A single money type will cause the output to have a fixed number after the decimal equal to the largest number of digits after the decimal in all terms (minimum 2.)

 ###Scientific

+These are double-precision (64-bit) floats.
+Calculations with all floats (or floats and integers) are rounded to the least precision of all floating-point values.

+Force strings, money, integers to scientific notation:

+    float('1')

+###Integers

+Calculations with all integers will only use integer math and only return integer answers.

+Force strings, money and floats to Integers:

+    int(1.7)

+###Money

+If there is one money value, then calculations should return money rounded to a fixed decimal of the most fractional digits of all money terms.
+For example:

+    $1.0 * 1.06
+    > $1.1

+Force anything to money by putting a $ in front of it.

+The rounding method should be able to be changed somehow.

 Functions
 ---------